 The only connection appears to be that Codemasters – who published Super Skidmarks – went on to swallow up Audiogenic Software in 1997.

 Several of the original disks have been found in the wild and sold on eBay.
-The collection shown in the first two pictures below was listed by a seller based in Bury St. Edmunds, UK, and sold for a whopping £4.20 in January this year.
+One collection in particular was listed by a seller based in Bury St. Edmunds, UK, and sold for a whopping £4.20 in January 2016.